Complaints Procedure for Gardener Hatch End

 Scope and principles.
 We treat every complaint seriously and will handle it in a way that is impartial, confidential and transparent.
 The process is intended to be accessible to anyone receiving gardening services in Hatch End or the surrounding neighbourhoods.
 We emphasise timely responses, clear records and follow-through so that a single point of contact and a named investigator will manage the matter from acknowledgement to closure.

-Photograph showing a garden area with maintenance issues To begin a complaint, customers should provide a concise description of the issue, including the date(s) of the service visit, the name of the gardener if known, the specific work that prompted concern, and any relevant photographs or evidence.
+A woman with dark hair pulled back, wearing a pink and white striped long-sleeved top, is working in an outdoor garden with two young children, a girl in a pink headscarf and a boy in yellow overalls with green sleeves.
+They are tending to various potted plants and small flower beds, which include lavender, flowering herbs, and bright purple and green foliage, arranged on a wooden garden table and surrounding soil plots.
+The scene takes place in a well-maintained outdoor space with lush green grass, mature trees, and a soft warm light, suggesting a bright, partly cloudy day.
+The background features a wooden fence and additional greenery, indicating a residential garden in Hatch End, north-west London, with a setting that supports gardening activities and outdoor family time, reflective of professional gardening services offered by Gardener Hatch End.
+To begin a complaint, customers should provide a concise description of the issue, including the date(s) of the service visit, the name of the gardener if known, the specific work that prompted concern, and any relevant photographs or evidence.
 Complaints may be raised in writing; the company also accepts clear, recorded statements from clients where writing is not possible.
 Please include a preferred outcome—what you consider a satisfactory resolution—so the investigation can consider practical remedies.

 How we handle complaints